 Many graduates work with established design and architectural firms or start their own businesses after several years of professional experience.

-Through required and elective course work, you will learn about computer-aided design, lighting, green and sustainable design, design for special populations and the history of furniture and architecture, among other subjects.
+Through required and elective course work, you'll learn about computer-aided design, lighting, green and sustainable design, design for special populations and the history of furniture and architecture, among other subjects.
 Our faculty members have years of experience, both nationally and internationally, as independent designers, consultants and architects.
-Visit our site for program updates.
+Visit our Interior Design blog for program updates.

-Other opportunities include scholarship awards, design competitions and study abroad courses.
+Other opportunities available to you include scholarship awards, design competitions and study abroad courses.
+Information about the scholarships that are available to you is at our website.

 UNT is within easy commuting distance of Dallas and Fort Worth, where numerous nationally and internationally known interior design businesses can provide you valuable resources and experiences.

-A Residents Engaged in Academic Living Community (REAL Community) brings together art majors who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together art and design majors who live on campus to enhance academic and social experiences.

-The College of Visual Arts and Design is one of the nationís most comprehensive visual arts schools and one of the best in the Southwest.
-It is housed in seven buildings, which include classrooms, computer labs, faculty offices, studios, a workshop and a visual resources library.
+The College of Visual Arts and Design is one of the nation's most comprehensive visual arts schools and one of the best in the Southwest.
+It's housed in seven buildings, which include classrooms, computer labs, faculty offices, studios, a workshop and a visual resources library.

-You will need to meet the College of Visual Arts and Designís admission requirements to be qualified as a premajor.
+You'll need to meet the College of Visual Arts and Design's admission requirements to be qualified as a pre-major.
 These requirements are in addition to the ones administered by the university.

 Major status is granted after you complete necessary pre-requisite course work as well as: